AjNenad/ShoppingList/README.md

 # ShoppingList
-Web app that should help in everiday routin of getting groceries from market or some other items from retail shops.
+Web app that should help in everiday routine of getting groceries from market or some other items from retail shops.